ViaOA/oa/readme.md

-Object Automation (OA) is the core java library for building applications faster then any other development tool or framework.
-Combined with the visual designer, OABuilder, applications that would take months to create can be done in hours, and result in commercial level applications.
+Object Automation (OA) is the core java library for building commercial level applications very quickly, using a model driven approach.
+Combined with the visual designer, OABuilder, applications that would take months to create can be done in days.

+OA is used in production environments for large companies.

 Visit www.viaoa.com for more on OA, and to learn about OABuilder